This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Before diving in, here are a few Zion National Park highlights to help you plan your trip:

-If you are visiting Zion National Park between the months of March through November, then you will have to use the shuttle.
+If you are visiting Zion National Park between March through November, then you will have to use the shuttle.
 No private vehicles are allowed inside the park.
 The cost of the shuttle is included in your recreational use pass.
-You can hop on and hop off at any of the shuttles stops.
+You can hop on and hop off at any of the shuttle stops.

 In order to visit Zion National Park, you need to purchase a recreational day-use pass, which costs $35 per vehicle and is good for 7 consecutive days.
 You can purchase the pass right at the entrance to the park.
 If you are visiting several national parks then make sure to get America the Beautiful National Park Pass.
 This $80 pass is valid for 12 months and gets you into all 400+ national park sites!

-It is important that you check Zion National Park Website for any trail or road closures (usually due to rock slides) prior to going to the park.
+It is important that you check Zion National Park Website for any trail or road closures (usually due to rock slides) before going to the park.
 You can check for updates HERE.

 Also, get the latest updates on shuttle route changes before heading out.
 You can check for the most recent information HERE.